The Kid Inside

-The Kid Inside is the sixth studio album by American singer-songwriter John Mellencamp.
+The Kid Inside is the sixth studio album by American singer-songwriter John Mellencamp (credited as John Cougar).
 It was released January 27, 1983 by MainMan Records.
 It was recorded in 1977 for MCA Records and was intended to be the follow-up to his debut album Chestnut Street Incident, but MCA declined to release the album and dropped Mellencamp from the label.
 The recordings remained unreleased until 1983 when Tony Defries, Mellencamp's former manager, released the album on his own MainMan label.
-Defries was attempting to capitalize on the recent success of Mellencamp's breakout album American Fool, which was one of the best-selling albums of 1982 and spawned two top 5 singles.
+Defries was attempting to capitalize on the recent success of Mellencamp's breakout album American Fool, which was one of the best-selling albums of 1982 and spawned two top 5 singles on the Billboard Hot 100.

 Defries' decision to release The Kid Inside in early 1983 confused many fans and even some journalists who thought it was the follow-up to American Fool, when it was really already six years old.
 The true follow-up to American Fool was Uh-Huh, and it was released in October 1983.
-This was Mellencamp's last album to be released under the name John Cougar.
+The Kid Inside was Mellencamp's last album to be released under the name John Cougar.
 His next release, Uh-Huh, would be released under the name John Cougar Mellencamp.

 The 2009 Cherry Red Records reissue added four bonus tracks recorded during the sessions for the album.